 If the answer to this question is no, then the activity is not issued a Certificate.
 If the answer is yes, then investigators will need to answer the following questions:

 - Does the research involve Human Subjects as defined by 45 CFR Part 46?

 - Are you collecting or using biospecimens that are identifiable to an individual as part of the research?

 - If collecting or using biospecimens as part of the research, is there a small risk that some combination of the biospecimen, a request for the biospecimen, and other available data sources could be used to deduce the identity of an individual?

 - Does the research involve the generation of individual level, human genomic data?

-If the answer to any one of these questions is yes, then the Policy will apply to the research and therefore, in accordance with subsection 301(d) of the Public Health Service Act, the recipient of the Certificate shall not:
+If the answer to any one of these questions is yes, then the requirement will apply to the research and therefore, in accordance with subsection 301(d) of the Public Health Service Act, the recipient of the Certificate shall not:

 - Disclose or provide, in any Federal, State, or local civil, criminal, administrative, legislative, or other proceeding, the name of such individual or any such information, document, or biospecimen that contains identifiable, sensitive information about the individual and that was created or compiled for purposes of the research, unless such disclosure or use is made with the consent of the individual to whom the information, document, or biospecimen pertains; or